LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/quick-start.md

 _Note: For information on supported operating systems and devices, refer to [System Requirements](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf){:target="_blank"}._

 ### Step 1: Installing the SDK into your project
-LiveEngage In-App Messaging SDK for iOS supports multiple methods of installations.
+LiveEngage Mobile App Messaging SDK for iOS supports multiple methods of installations.

 **_Option 1: Using CocoaPods_**